pjvillasista/Helldivers-2-Sentiment-Dashboard/README.md

 ## Technologies Used

-- **Python**: Utilized for scripting, data scraping, and calling the Steamworks API to gather real-time data and feedback from the Steam community.
+- **Python**: Utilized for scripting, data scraping, data cleaning and calling the Steamworks API to gather real-time data and feedback from the Steam community.
+  - **BERTopic**: Utilized for topical modeling to identify the top topics that users are talking about.
 - **Tableau**: Employed to visualize data and insights derived from the analysis, enabling the team to make informed decisions quickly and efficiently.
 - **Apache Airflow**: Used for scheduling tasks, ensuring that data collection and analysis are performed consistently every week, keeping the feedback loop current and relevant.